-4.8.8.1 Historic and existing hydrology: The water source and its characteristics of an aquatic resource (for example, direction of flow, volumetric flow rate, duration, depth, and frequency) are typically the primary determinants of aquatic resource type or class (Cowardin, 1979; Brinson, 1996).
-Therefore, hydrology is the most important aspect of designing the compensatory mitigation site and must be accurately analyzed in order to design a successful compensatory mitigation project.
+4.8.8.1 Hydrology: The water source(s) and its/their characteristics of each aquatic resource (for example, direction of flow, volumetric flow rate, duration, depth, and frequency) are typically the primary determinants of aquatic resource type or class (Cowardin, 1979; Brinson, 1996).
+Therefore, hydrology is the most important aspect of designing the compensatory mitigation site(s) and must be accurately analyzed in order to design a successful compensatory mitigation project.

-- Existing hydrologic regime of each aquatic resource feature. - Surface hydrology and hydraulics (modeling and/or direct observations/field evidence such as gages). - Sub-surface hydrologic monitoring (shallow groundwater wells, peizometers). - Water budget (depth, duration and timing of hydrology). - For streams: Brief assessment of channel stability (aggrading, degrading, stable). - For streams: Discussion of historic changes to channel morphology, such as incision/aggradation and anthropogenic channel confinement or straightening.
+- Existing hydrologic regime of each aquatic resource feature. - Surface hydrology and hydraulics (modeling and/or direct observations/field evidence such as gages). - Sub-surface hydrologic monitoring (shallow groundwater wells, peizometers). - Water budget (depth, duration, and timing of hydrology). - For streams: - i.
+Brief assessment of channel stability (aggrading, degrading, stable). - ii.
+Discussion of historic changes to channel morphology, such as vertical or lateral incision/aggradation and anthropogenic channel confinement or straightening. - iii.
+A description of the watershed condition, which strongly influences stream geomorphology.
+If the watershed is subject to rapid changes in land use and land cover, the stream channel will change in response to those watershed changes. - Discussion of climate change and potential sea level rise, if relevant.